 Mass transit in the Commonwealth.
 Makes numerous changes to the administration of and revenues for mass transit in the Commonwealth, specifically as it relates to the membership and funding of the Washington Metropolitan Area Transit Authority, the disbursement of funds in the Commonwealth Mass Transit Fund, and the authority of the Commonwealth Transportation Board to issue bonds for transit capital.
 The bill sets a floor on the average price of fuel used to calculate the regional motor sales tax as the price of gas on February 20, 2013, the same floor that is used to calculate the state fuels tax.
 The bill also raises the regional congestion relief fee and the regional transient occupancy tax in the Northern Virginia region to raise additional revenues for mass transit.
-01/17/18 Senate: Referred to Committee on Finance City Position: Support
+02/08/18 Senate: Reported from Finance with substitute (9-Y 4-N) Notes: City Position: Support SB 876 Virginia Freedom of Information Act; transfer of public records, definition of ''custodian.''
+Patron: Mason Summary as introduced: